 There.
 A tiny bar with big plate-glass windows, bright, full.
 Turns out to be a ‘juice bar and lounge’ named New Life.
 While reading the window menu, I’m beckoned inside by two patrons.
-We engaged in conversation.
+We engage in conversation.
 Someone mentions drinks for sexual rejuvenation.

 It turns out that this is a ‘new’ bar, for those who don’t want alcohol, but want to hang out, to socialize.
 Not sure yet about the rejuvenation.